whatwedo/dde/README.md

 ## License

 This project is under the MIT license.
-See the complete license in the bundle: [LICENSE](LICENSE)
+See the complete license in the repository: [LICENSE](LICENSE)